 Stornoway has grown up around its harbour and historically the town had an accessible waterfront with strong connections through the town centre.
 The Waterfront proposals connect existing developments and strengths in the Town, and open up opportunities for new development in currently under-appreciated areas.
 These connections aim to fortify a sense of place and identity, making Stornoway more accessible to pedestrians and cyclists, and providing positive opportunities for visitors, residents and businesses.

-A public vote is being held during Scotland’s Towns Week, 20th-26th November, and to vote for the proposals please go to: http://www.scotlandstowns.org/future_town_design_comp
+A Public Vote (Opens in a new window or downloads a file) is being held during Scotland’s Towns Week, 20th-26th November, and to vote for the proposals.